Let me introduce myself.

 I've been married for nearly fifteen years to a guy that I am wild about.
 He is a a great friend, fantastic doctor, and we sometimes joke that we share one brain.
 We have three kids that are great fun and a dog that slobbers an extraordinary amount.
-I am a photographer, Bible nerd, food enthusiast, fan of mid-century design, a sometimes knitter or crocheter, and voracious reader.
+I am a photographer, Bible nerd, food enthusiast, fan of mid-century design, a sometimes knitter, sewer or crocheter, and voracious reader.

 After college I went on Young Life staff for a few years and fell in love with telling stories about Jesus, growing leaders, camping trips, crazy silly fun, and encouraging people in their faith.